Crinolo/swgoh-stat-calc-dataBuilder/README.md

 ```

 Note that simply calling `require('swgoh-stat-calc-data-builder')` alone will return a function that initializes the dataBuilder, but does not return the dataBuilder object itself.\
+The object passed to the function can be an instance of ApiSwgohHelp, and the dataBuilder will use that to make it's requests.\
-The object passed to this initialization function is internally passed to a `new ApiSwgohHelp()` object that the dataBuilder will use.\
+If the object passed to this initialization function is not an instance of ApiSwgohHelp, it is internally passed to a `new ApiSwgohHelp()` object that the dataBuilder will use.\
 See the documentation for the [api-swgoh-help package](https://www.npmjs.com/package/api-swgoh-help) for more info on that, though the 'username' and 'password' properties should be all that's needed.

 ## Methods ##